Cohorts & gatherings

 What is the time commitment?+

-Cohorts are designed to fit into real life — typically a few hours every few weeks, with occasional retreats and shared meals.
+Cohorts are built to fit into real life.
+Most groups meet for a few hours every couple of weeks, with the occasional retreat or shared meal.

 Is there a cost?+